-Winter Solstice sunrise at Newgrange - 21st December 2004
+Winter Solstice sunrise at Newgrange, 21st December 2004

 Slow farewell to Winter after a dazzling Solstice

-by Eileen Battersby printed in The Irish Times newspaper on the 22nd December 2004.
+Article by Eileen Battersby printed in The Irish Times newspaper on the 22nd December 2004.

 A young woman draped in a rainbow muffler arrived solemn faced and carrying a